Leicester Nirvana F.C.: Leicester Nirvana

 FC Nirvana were established the mid-1980s, having grown out of the Red Star youth group, and played at Victoria Park.
 The club joined Division One of the Mutual League in 1984 and were runners-up in their first season, earning promotion to the Premier Division.
 They won the Premier Division title in 1986–87 and were runners-up the following season.
 After finish third in 1988–89 the club moved up to Division One of the Central Midlands League and were renamed Leicester Nirvana.
 They were Division One runners-up in their first season in their first season in the league.
 The following season saw the club resign mid-season; however, they were allowed to rejoin the league for the 1991–92 season, which saw them placed in the Premier Division South.
 The club left the league at the end of the season, having decided to focus on youth football.

 Merged club

 In 2008 Thurnby Rangers and Leicester Nirvana merged to form Thurnby Nirvana, retaining Rangers' place in the Premier Division of the Leicestershire Senior League, although Leicester Nirvana continued as a youth club.
 In 2009–10 they finished third in the Premier Division and were promoted to the East Midlands Counties League.
 The club won the League Cup in 2010–11 and the league title in 2013–14, earning promotion to the Premier Division of the United Counties League.
 They were runners-up in the Premier Division the following season.
 At the end of the season the club were renamed Leicester Nirvana.
 They were Premier Division runners-up again in 2015–16, missing out on the title on goal difference.

+League reorganisation saw the Premier Division split in 2021, with Nirvana becoming members of the Premier Division North.
+At the end of the 2022–23 season they were transferred to the Premier Division South.